Assignment (Binary String vs. IFS)

 This assignment was stated as follows:

 Consider the chaotic iteration x(n+1)=f(x(n)), where f(x) = 4x(1-x), and initial condition x(0)= 0.3.
 Is the sequence of numbers x(n) for n=0,1,2,3,4, . . . random or deterministic?
 Now consider the function h(x) defined by h(x)=0 for x<0.5>h(x)=1 for x>=0.5, and also consider the sequence of bits y(n)=h(x(n)), where x(n) comes from the chaotic iteration above.
 Is the sequence y(n) deterministic or random?
 Here are two sequences of bits, each 1000 steps long.
 One sequence comes from a chaotic iteration for a certain choice of intial condition, the other is random (or is it?).
 Can you tell the difference?
 Which is which?
+As for the first part of the assignment, to find whether the sequence was random or deterministic I used Mathematica to make a plot of the system, this it what it looked like:

 As for the second part of this problem, we were to determine whether a mapping of this IFS onto a binary string would be deterministic or random and to find the difference between a random string and a string mapped from an IFS with a specific initial condition.